 - No proper direction & support if you have any questions.

 - Learning in bits and pieces.

-- Microsoft code examples on the website https://docs.microsoft.com are difficult to understand for a new guy.
+- Microsoft code examples on the website https://docs.microsoft.com are challenging to understand for a new guy.

 While online course platforms such as Udemy and Pluralsight are good, the courses are not updated regularly.
-No comprehensive topics discussed.
-Lack of support is another major reason cited by most people I met in the past.
-Don’t get me wrong, I am an Udemy instructor.
+Lack of support is another primary reason cited by most people I met in the past.
+Don’t get me wrong; I am an Udemy instructor.
 I experienced the same issue.
 When we are selling each course for less than $5, how can you expect quality support?

 Students don’t want mediocre and half-baked courses for $5.
 They are ready to pay more for the quality of the course and premium support.

 We can discuss solutions to these problems later.
-Let me go one step back and discuss it from the beginning of how one should approach learning Dynamics 365 and Power Apps.
+Let me go one step back and examine it from the beginning of how one should approach learning Dynamics 365 and Power Apps.

 If you are a newbie, probably you may not have any idea of what Dynamics 365 is and how organizations are using to improve the customer experience.